 Once you’ve identified some qualified real estate agents, meet with them.
 You want to find out what their experience levels are, how well they know the local market, and get a feel for how well you’d work together.
 It’s important to find someone you’re comfortable with since you’ll be spending a lot of time together.

 In some cases, when you work with a real estate agent, whether to buy or to sell, you might be required to sign an agreement.
 This agreement gives the agent permission to represent you, as well as expresses your commitment to working with them.
 Not every agent requires an agreement, but some do, and you need to read through the agreement before moving forward.

 If you are listing a home with a real estate agent, however, you do need to sign a listing agreement.
 When an agent is selling your home, an agreement is going to be part of the issue.

 How Do Real Estate Agents Get Paid?

-A common commission is 6%, and that would then be split between the broker, and the agents involved, depending on the agreement.
+A common commission is 6%, and that would be split between the broker and the agents involved, depending on the agreement.